From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Conclusion

-In the past decade, pedestrian detection has witnessed significant success, which has gone from the handcrafted features based methods to deep features based approaches.
+In past decade, pedestrian detection has witnessed significant success, which has gone from the handcrafted features to deep features based approaches.
 In this paper, we first summarize these two types of methods in detail.
 Afterwards, we review multispectral pedestrian detection.
-We review popular pedestrian datasets and a comparison of variety of pedestrian detection methods on benchmark datasets.
-Finally, we discuss some challenging problems (\textit{i.e.,} occlusion, scale variance, and domain adaptation) in pedestrian detection.
+We review popular pedestrian datasets and a deep analysis on pedestrian detection methods.
+Finally, we discuss some challenging problems (\textit{e.g.,} occlusion, scale variance, and domain adaptation) in pedestrian detection.
 We hope that this deep survey can help the researchers to develop new methods in the field of pedestrian detection.

 \ifCLASSOPTIONcaptionsoff

 \fi